CleitonAmbrosio/Rossmann-Stores-Sales-Forecast/README.md

 ML modeling pipeline is complete, with the model already at production, furnishing predictions through a Telegram bot.
 The deployment scripts are included in the last section of the .ipynb file.

-Organization of the repository are currently being carried out, as well as the writing of a proper README.
+Final organization of the repository is currently being carried out, as well as the writing of a proper README.

 ## Next steps